10 Classic Victorian Novels Everyone Should Read

 Thomas Hardy, Tess of the d’Urbervilles (1891).
 This is arguably Thomas Hardy‘s tragic masterpiece (he always preferred the tragic mode, and many of his great novels are tragedies which eschew the happy endings preferred by readers), along with Jude the Obscure (his final novel, which the Bishop of Wakefield publicly burned).
 The story is so well known that we won’t recount it here (or spoil it for anyone who doesn’t know how it ends); we’ll just add that there’s a dramatic and atmospheric nocturnal finale at Stonehenge, a fair bit of pessimism (who’d expect less from English literature’s master of the tragic novel, and the poet who wrote this great poem?), and a sympathetic and thought-provoking treatment of the ‘fallen woman’ motif first seriously explored in fiction by Elizabeth Gaskell forty years earlier, in her novel Ruth.
 Recommended edition: Tess of the d’Urbervilles (Oxford World’s Classics).

 Charles Dickens, Bleak House (1853).
 Of all of Dickens’s finest novels, this is not the most popular in terms of sales (it is outsold, by many millions of copies, by A Tale of Two Cities).
 Yet it is often chosen as the ‘best’ Dickens novel.
 Dickens offers a biting and hilarious satire on the farcical nature of the British legal system in the ongoing Jarndyce v Jarndyce case (which may have been based on a real-life legal case that lasted for over a century).
 One of the most striking things about the novel is its narrative style, with half the novel being told from the first-person perspective of Esther Summerson, the novel’s heroine, and the other half being told in the present tense – unusual in Victorian fiction – by a third-person narrator.
-We have more Charles Dickens facts here.
+We have more Charles Dickens facts here and offer our pick of the best biographies of Dickens here.
 A good edition: By Charles Dickens – Bleak House (Penguin Classics) (Rev Ed).

 George Eliot, Middlemarch (1872).
 Virginia Woolf called Middlemarch ‘one of the few English books written for grown-up people’.
 Martin Amis and Julian Barnes have echoed Woolf’s praise, citing it as probably the greatest novel ever written, and A. S. Byatt has argued along similar lines.
 George Eliot’s novel centres on the fictional provincial town of Middlemarch (which is set in Eliot’s own home county of Warwickshire), with the title of the novel/name of the town pointing up the middling ordinariness of the events and characters it follows.
 At its core are arguably two central characters, a hero and heroine: Dorothea Brooke, who marries ageing scholar Casaubon and then regrets it (he’s a dried-up husk, with a face that is likened to a skull); and Tertius Lydgate, a young, idealistic doctor who marries an airhead and then – aha! – regrets it.
 But we won’t tell you how it ends.
 It’s probably not how you think, though.
 We’ve compiled some surprising and interesting George Eliot facts here.
 For the novel we recommend this edition: Middlemarch (Oxford World’s Classics) Reissue Edition by Eliot, George published by Oxford University Press, USA (2008).